yty-yang/COMS20017_DATA_25-26/README.md

 * TAs: Louis Forster <louis.forster.2022@bristol.ac.uk>; Samson Main <ib21231@bristol.ac.uk>; Phillip Daniel <phillip.daniel.2022@bristol.ac.uk>; Luke Edwards <luke.edwards.2022@bristol.ac.uk>; Dhillon Thurairatnam <en22075@bristol.ac.uk>; Archie Preston <ei22565@bristol.ac.uk>; Louie Sinadjan <bn22907@bristol.ac.uk>; Yogadhveep Arora <yogadhveep.arora@bristol.ac.uk>

 ## Teams:
-* The Teams Team is XXXXX.
+* The unit is on Teams at XXXXX.
 You should have access already through the "Teams" panel.
-If not, please get in touch with the COMS Student Enquiries Mailbox at coms-student-enquiries@bristol.ac.uk
+If not, please get in touch with the COMS Student Enquiries Mailbox at coms-student-enquiries@bristol.ac.uk.
+Please make sure you set NOTIFICATIONS to ON for this channel.
+The channel should be used by you for raising queries on whatever aspects of the COMS20017 Data unit - such queries will not normally be answered via email.

 ## Exam info:
+Info will appear here in due course.

 ## Past exam papers:
+Past paper examples will appear here in due course.

 ## Weekly Lecture materials

+### Introduction, Data Measures & Other Characteristics (Majid)

+### Regression and Classification (Alin)

-### Introduction (Majid)
+### Feartures (Majid)